webradiocontrol/wrc-morse-key-adapter/README.md

 * Integrated CW keyer for dual-lever paddle with adjustable speed
 * CW sidetone generation (via audio amplifier) with adjustable pitch and volume
+* Option to mix the CW sidetone with incoming audio from a computer for use with headphones
 * Straight key support
 * Option to use Iambic mode with a dual-lever paddle
 * Option to invert dual-lever paddle functions